GothenburgBitFactory/taskwarrior/docs/rfcs/request.md

 ## Message Format

-This format is based on [RFC2822](https://tools.ietf.org/html/rfc2822), \'Internet Message Format\'.
+This format is based on [RFC2822](https://tools.ietf.org/html/rfc2822), 'Internet Message Format'.
 Here is an example of the format:

     <SIZE>